sandersn/manual/How-to-win-at-Definitely-Typed.md

 ## Cheating

 You can cheat with a single%line declare module statement.
-You can also feckare almost anythin as any and move on with your life.
+You can also declare almost anything as any and move on with your life.

-haha wow my typing withnout autocorrect is really bad
+haha wow my typing without autocorrect is really bad